How to Customize Protocols

 *

-* This means that when a complete client request is received, decode will be automatically called for decoding, without the need for manual invocation in the business code
+* That is to say, when a complete client request is received, decode will be automatically called for decoding without needing to call it manually in business code

 * @param ConnectionInterface $connection